bt919/wordle/README.md

 # Wordle Clone

+## Introduction
+This project is a clone of the game Wordle.
+It uses vite on the frontend, fastify on the backend, postgresql for the database, and typescript for both the frontend and backend.

+### Features
+- classic wordle mode
+- custom wordle mode (create your own 5-letter wordle, and send it to others via a custom link)

 ## Database
 This project uses a postgresql database.
 You can run the ddl file against your local postgres db to populate it with empty tables with the following: